Extreme programming: Courage

 Several practices embody courage.
 One is the commandment to always design and code for today and not for tomorrow.
 This is an effort to avoid getting bogged down in design and requiring a lot of effort to implement anything else.
 Courage enables developers to feel comfortable with refactoring their code when necessary.
 This means reviewing the existing system and modifying it so that future changes can be implemented more easily.
 Another example of courage is knowing when to throw code away: courage to remove source code that is obsolete, no matter how much effort was used to create that source code.
 Also, courage means persistence: a programmer might be stuck on a complex problem for an entire day, then solve the problem quickly the next day, but only if they are persistent.

 Respect

 The respect value includes respect for others as well as self-respect.
 Programmers should never commit changes that break compilation, that make existing unit-tests fail, or that otherwise delay the work of their peers.
-Members respect their own work by always striving for high quality and seeking for the best design for the solution at hand through refactoring.
+Members respect their own work by writing high quality code and seeking for the best design for the solution at hand through refactoring.

 Adopting the four earlier values leads to respect gained from others in the team.
 Nobody on the team should feel unappreciated or ignored.
 This ensures a high level of motivation and encourages loyalty toward the team and toward the goal of the project.
 This value is dependent upon the other values, and is oriented toward teamwork.